llarrynguyen/trading-pool-contract/PrivacyPool/README.md

-# Synch Privacy Trading Pool Smart Contract
+# Privacy Trading Pool Smart Contract

 These smart contracts are in beta, please use for testing purpose only